 Jali: Jali stitch is one where the thread is never drawn through the fabric, ensuring that the back portion of the garment looks as impeccable as the front.
 The warp and weft threads are carefully drawn apart and minute buttonhole stitches are inserted into the cloth.

-Here are the names of other stitches:
+And here are the other stitches:

 - Keel kangan